 I, on the other hand, do not think her ideas are forward-thinking.
 While she thinks backyards are wasted spaces, I think they are an oasis of trees.
 Rental houses built in the “wasted spaces of backyards” will deforest the older neighborhoods and accelerate gentrification.

-Backyard rental houses and increased density encourage landlords to replace homeowners and concrete to replace streets.
+ADU zoning replacing single-family zoning will cause absentee owners to replace homeowners, backyard rental houses to replace the privacy and tranquility of the neighborhood, and ADUs and concrete parking pads to replace trees.
 This has a domino effect.
 Neighborhoods have either a positive or negative effect on each other.
 For instance, the Swiss Avenue and Munger Place historic districts suffered greatly from the many two-story apartments that were built on Gaston Avenue that dissected.
 On the other hand, Highland Park has more recently benefitted from the resurgence of the bordering Dallas tree-lined neighborhoods.

 Attainably Priced Houses Are Reduced, Gentrification Increases

 In addition to economically and aesthetically disrupting the neighborhoods, backyard rental houses accelerate gentrification and reduce the attainable priced options for homebuyers.